Domain authority matters.

 - Links – do you link to other relevant content in your website?

-It also means taking a good, long look at your content.
+It also means taking a good, long look at the quality of your content.

-It’s one of the major ranking factors when it comes to Google, and one of the simplest ways to quickly boost your position and credibility.
+It’s one of the major ranking factors when it comes to Google, and one of the simplest ways to quickly boost your position, credibility, and domain authority.

-Specifically, focus on longform content.
-This is anything over 1,500 words (the more, the better), and tends to have a big advantage when it comes to the SERPs.
+First, focus on long-form content.
+This means anything over 1,500 words (the more, the better) tends to have a big advantage when it comes to the SERPs.

 Google loves longform, and studies have shown that it ranks significantly higher than its shorter content.